 Laughter is known for relieving stress so ensure you watch your favorite sitcom or comedy shows regularly to keep yourself entertained and relaxed at the same time.
 If you don’t like sitcoms, read funny stories or watch Youtube clips.

 12. Delay Showing Anger

 Showing anger or frustration would further increase your stress levels; therefore, delay showing anger until you are comfortable enough to express it without causing any damage.
 Ensure you breathe deeply and slowly while trying to show anger.
 Deep breaths would help calm yourself down before taking any step that might affect your personal or professional life.

 13. Expose Yourself To Soothing Environments

 You can do this by staying in a room with dim lights and gentle music playing in the background.
 Ensure you stick to low-pitched voices; this would help you relax quickly and reduce stress levels rapidly.

 Yoga and Tai Chi are great ways of dealing with anxiety issues and stress.
 This would help you relax your muscles without compromising your physical strength, agility, and fitness levels at the same time.

 Chronic stress is nothing but unprocessed emotions that get trapped in your body.
 Managing stress is a lot about being aware of your painful feelings.
 By ignoring your feelings as a coping mechanism, you tell yourself that your feelings and ultimately you don’t matter that in return impact your overall self-esteem.
 When you feel stressed in your body, pay attention to what you feel.
 This awareness is enough to make positive changes to have a balanced lifestyle.

 There you go!
-You now have fifteen holistic techniques for stress management.
+You now have fifteen holistic stress management techniques to cope with daily stress.
 As we know, stress has become a significant problem in today’s hectic lifestyle, and it all starts and ends with us!